shivamtomar10/Android-App/README.md

-# soa_20211455
+# soa_20211455 [My-Project-Name]

 A new Flutter project.

+In This we have made a simple login page with no functionalities added.

 ## Getting Started

-This project is a starting point for a Flutter application.
+New to a Flutter application.

 A few resources to get you started if this is your first Flutter project: